cludwell/sidequest/progress.md

 -create modal after scenario selection to select character -create modal after character selection to select scenario

+10./10
+-solved a lot of null case errors

+10/11
+-got app hosted on vercel and render

 TO DO MVP
 <!-- -create user sign up feature -->